 Historical weather in the standard Visual Crossing cloud solution is currently available for 1999-2019.
 For older data the number of weather variables available and geographical coverage is less.
 This is especially true for data prior to 1999.
 Many stations, in particular prior to 2010, do not report hourly precipitation data.
 If a station did report a non-hourly interval of precipitation accumulation (such as three or six hours), Visual Crossing processes the data to calculate hourly-level records based on the best available data that is possible.

 Forecast Weather Data

 The forecast data is created from the output the weather service model runs that are calculated periodically by national forecasting agencies such as NOAA in the US.
 These models produce a grid based forecast composed of many thousands of small cells each covering a small geographic area.

-Currently Visual Crossing updates the forecast twice daily and draws weather forecast information from two models:
+Currently Visual Crossing updates the forecast throughout the day and draws weather forecast information from multiple models:

 The United States Gridded Forecast Model - This model covers the United States (including Alaska, Hawaii and some territories) and Southern Canada.
 Data is available up to a 7 days forecast and has a native resolution of 1km.

 The Global Forecast System (GFS) model - This model covers the entire global include data up to 15 day forecast.

 German Weather ICON Model - This model covers worldwide areas including Europe, South America, Middle East and Canada.
 Data is available up to a 5 days forecast and has a native resolution of 0.1 degrees at the equator.